Afkar-MI/RIS_Dragon-V_I/README.md

 ### Power Supply

-The control board is powered by 21 power lines providing 5V.
-A linear voltage regulator converts the 5V input to 3.3V, which is distributed throughout the board.
+The control board is powered by 26 single dc power lines and a USB providing 5V.
+In each DC power lines a linear voltage regulator (AZ1117I) converts the 5V input to 3.3V providing maximum current of 1.35A.
+Every 10 MOSFET circuits are powered by a single DC power lines and the all the 11 MCUs are powered from mini USB.

 ## Pattern Generation